FandomGold/FANGO-wallet/README.md

 cd fango-desktop
 rm -rf cryptonote
-git clone https://github.com/FandomGold/fango cryptonote make build-release mkdir bin && mv build/release/Fango-GUI bin/ make clean
+git clone https://github.com/FandomGold/fango cryptonote make
 ```

-If the build is successful the binary will be in the `bin` folder.
+If the build is successful the binary will be in the `build/release` folder.

 ### Windows 10